jddunn/jddunn.github.io/_posts/projects/tenets.md

 ## Uncanny AI coding assistants

 I've used all the AI pair programming tools - CoPilot Chat, Cursor, Codex, Claude Code, aider, Windsurf (not so much anymore).
-They all have access to your Git repos and basic terminal commands (if you give it to them, though from anecdotes on the web and my personal experiences as well, it's clear that *permissions* isn't really a deterministic thing in these tools though that's a different discussion), like `ls` and `grep`, and of course `nano` or `rmv`.
+They all have access to your Git repos and basic terminal commands (if you give it to them, though from anecdotes on the web and my personal experiences as well, it's clear that *permissions* isn't really a deterministic thing in these tools though that's a different discussion), like `ls` and `grep`, and of course `nano` or `rm`.

 A strange thing with LLMs, when working with Copilot Chat at least, is you will tell them something specific: "logic in the summarizer is looping twice because the batch processor isn't clearing the processed_chunks var, fix it", which is not a great prompt but gets things started, and then you'll see the tool calling commands running: